The Home of Fantasy Sports Analysis

 Brandon Aiyuk, WR, San Francisco 49ers

 Putting Brandon Aiyuk on the hot seat this season is long overdue.
 However, I felt I’ve used the hot seat for more appropriate players to roast up until this point.
 Some have bounced back, others continue to disappoint.
 After scoring 22.7 fantasy points in Week 5, I thought Aiyuk may have avoided the hot seat altogether.
-Unfortunately, his 5.7 points in Week 6 puts him back on my radar as it’s his fifth of six games this season with less than 10.0 fantasy points.
+Unfortunately, his 5.7 points in Week 6 puts him back on my hot seat radar.
+It’s his fifth of six games this season with less than 10.0 fantasy points.

 Even with the big Week 5 blowup, Brandon Aiyuk is the WR55 on a fantasy points-per-game basis.
 Deebo Samuel (WR25) and Jauan Jennings (WR26) both rank far ahead of him.
 Following the off-season contract drama, I can understand a game or two to shake off the rust early on.
 Bradon Aiuyk’s disappointing production has gone on far too long.

 Aiyuk does lead all 49ers wide receivers in snaps and targets this season.
-He’s caught just 56% of his passes, but is still second in receiving yards, though just barely ahead of Deebo Samuel who has played one less game.
+He’s caught just 56% of his passes, but is still second in receiving yards.
+However, just barely ahead of Deebo Samuel, who has played one less game.
 The biggest blemish to Aiyuk’s production is that he has yet to find the end zone this season.
 Brock Purdy has just nine touchdown passes through six games, five of which have gone to George Kittle.

-Given the injuries to the 49ers’ backfield, I’d like to think they’ll be a much pass-heavier team, especially in Week 7.
-Unfortunately, they’ve got a Super Bowl rematch with the Chiefs in Kansas City.
+Given the injuries to the 49ers’ backfield, I’d like to think they’ll be a much pass-heavier team.
+That may be especially true as they’ve got a Super Bowl rematch with the Chiefs in Kansas City.
 They held Aiyuk to just three catches for 49 scoreless yards back in February.

 Aiyuk’s schedule the rest of the way isn’t too fantasy-friendly, either.
 Late-season matchups with the Seahawks, Dolphins, Bills, and Bears are unkind when we need someone like Aiyuk the most.
 So, while Aiyuk is on the Week 7 hot seat, if he continues struggling through the end of the season, he will go down as one of the biggest busts of 2024.
-Depending on your team needs, it’s worth seeing if you can move him based on name value for anyone who may be banking on a bounce-back.
+Depending on your team needs, it’s worth seeing if you can move him.
+There’s probably a tight window to still do so based on name value alone.
+Find a manager who could be interested in banking on a bounce-back from Aiyuk.

 Make sure to check out all of our Week 7 Fantasy Football Rankings and Analysis!